 This course is an introduction to written communication skills and their application to vocational and academic studies.
 Development of writing skills necessary to plan and write technically formatted documents is emphasized.
-Prerequisite: Appropriate placement scores or permission of instructor.
-(SCC)
+Prerequisite: Guided Self-Placement (SCC)

 APLED 123 - Leadership Skills for Business and Industry (3-4 cr)